lightshifted/BizEval/README.md

 ## Net Present Value (NPV)

-This method can be used to compare different investments or projects, taking into account the time value of money.
+This equation can be used to compare different investments or projects, taking into account the time value of money.
 A startup might use NPV to decide between investing in a new product line or expanding into a new market.

 For example, suppose a startup is considering an investment that requires an initial investment of $100,000 and is expected to generate cash flows of \$50,000 in year 1, \$60,000 in year 2, and \$70,000 in year 3.
 If the discount rate is 10%, the NPV of the investment can be calculated as follows: